 Reading with your child

-Our 1000 Stories initiative will continue with you all choosing a book to read daily from home, still using the same format but you can choose your own books!
+Your child is bringing home a reading book to share with you.
 Remember to write down a 'new' or 'tricky' word from each book to add to your word bank and keep re-visiting.
 Just think how many new words you are learning!